liveontologies/elk-reasoner/elk-distribution/src/main/resources/standalone/README.txt

 You may want to specify further Java parameters for increasing available memory for classifying larger ontologies, e.g. by setting

+    java -Xms256M -Xmx1G -jar ${elk-standalone.base}.jar

+or

     java -XX:+AggressiveHeap -jar ${elk-standalone.base}.jar

-or by providing a increased maximum heap size such as -Xmx3000m.

 Currently ELK can only read ontologies in OWL 2 Functional-Style Syntax.
-OWL ontologies in other formats can be converted into Functional-Style Syntax using Protégé version 4.1 or higher.
+OWL ontologies in other formats can be converted into Functional-Style Syntax using Protege version 4.1 or higher.
 To convert a file, open it in Protege and save using the menu: File > Save as... > OWL Functional Syntax